Updated: 6 days ago

 Hey what's up consultant friends and colleagues?
 I know I can use some momentum to get through the weeks and months ahead and I'm sure you can use that too so I hope this message is helpful to do that.

 The message is, “leave space to do your greatest work”.
-And I say that because a lot of times as consultants, we feel that we have to book many clients and have many projects going so that we feel like we're really making an impact on the bottom line.
+And I say that because many times as consultants, we feel that we have to book several clients and have many projects going so that we feel like we're really making an impact on the bottom line.

-But I want us to think about that a little bit differently.
-I want us to leave space to do our greatest work.
-And that may mean saying “no” to more projects and saying “no”, especially to those projects where we cannot do our greatest work.
+But I'd like us to think about that a little bit differently.
+I'd like us to leave space to do our greatest work.
+And that may mean saying “no” to more projects and saying “no”, especially to those projects where we'd probably do very average work.

 That then leaves the space for us to say “yes”, maybe to less projects, but those ones that we can really get the best, greatest results in.
 Then, you know how it works, referrals are like our lifeline in this business and you do get referred when you deliver great results.
 People mention your name to people in their circle and, many times, to people in their circle who are going to be a good fit for you.